bmartino1/netprobe_lite/README.md

 ### First-time Install - Unraid Web UI Fixes!
 At this time, we need to fix Unraid web UI links and "beautify" the Unraid Docker Tab by adding a UI Label and linking the web UI to Grafana.
 Unfortunately, the docker compose no longer reads the docker-compose label/docker run -l option used by Unraid for its WEB UI.
 It is recommended to copy the links from this site by clicking the docker-compose.yml file.
 Options labeled below as well:

-- Icons should auto fill form first run of compose.
-Otherwise you will need to update the stack!
+- Icons should autofill from first run of compose.
+Edit Stack > Compose File....
+Otherwise you will need to update the UI Labels!

 - **Service: netprobe-redis**
   - Icon: <img src="https://raw.githubusercontent.com/A75G/docker-templates/master/templates/icons/redis.png" width="64" height="64">